jbussdieker/puppet-cloud_file/README.md

 ## Parameters

-* ensure: present, absent. default present.
+* ensure: present, absent, latest. default present.
 * path: The local path for the destination file.
 * source: Specify the source url of the cloud file ex (bucket_name/path/to/file).
 * access_key_id: The AWS access key to connect to S3.